H0CK3Y03/INC-project/README.md

-## 1. project for INC - Design of numerical systems
+## The project for INC - Design of numerical systems